ShradhaAnand17/Sequence-Alignment-Smith-Waterman/README.md

 1. **Initialization** – Build a scoring matrix with zeros in the first row and column.
 2. **Matrix Filling** – Score cells based on match/mismatch and gap penalties.
 3. **Traceback** – Start from the highest-scoring cell and trace back until score is zero.
 4. **Output** – Extract aligned subsequences and report alignment score.

+## 📌 Applications
+- DNA/RNA sequence comparison
+- Protein similarity search
+- Mutation and evolutionary analysis
+- Foundational bioinformatics algorithm